Skip to Content

 • Tie an end of the twine to one end of the fence at the start of a row next to the first plant.

-• Stretch the twine all the way to the other end at the same level.
+• Stretch the twine all the way to the other end at the same level and in a straight line.
 Tie onto fence or post at the other end.

 • Repeat as the peas grow.
 Always stay ahead of the height of the pea plants.